-12.6 Title IX Recordkeeping
+12.6 TITLE IX RECORDKEEPING

-The College shall maintain for a period of seven (7) years records of:
+The College shall maintain for a period of seven (7) years, records of:

-- Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under the Title IX Regulations, any disciplinary sanctions imposed on respondents, and any remedies provided to the complainants designed to restore or preserve equal access to the recipient's education program or activity; - Any appeal and the result of the appeal; - Any informal resolution and the results therefrom: - All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process.
-These training materials will be publicly available on the College website; and - Any actions, including supportive measures, taken in response to a report or Formal Complaint of sexual harassment, as well as to document the bases for the College's conclusions and that it has taken measures designed to preserve access to the College's educational program or activity.
+- Each sexual harassment investigation including any determination regarding responsibility, any audio or audiovisual recording or transcript required under the Title IX Regulations, any disciplinary sanctions imposed on respondents, and any remedies provided to the complainants designed to restore or preserve equal access to the recipient's education program or activity; - Any appeal and the result of the appeal; - Any informal resolution and the results there from; - All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process.
+These training materials will be publicly available on the College website; and - Any actions, including supportive measures.